GREEN POOL CLEANING PROCEDURE

 The traditional way of handling a green pool is to shock it heavily with chlorine and algaecide until it turns green.
 The issue with this strategy is that it fails to get rid of the root cause of the problem: eutrophication.
 Eutrophication is caused by an over-abundance of micronutrients for algae.
 Primary among them is nitrogen (nitrates and ammonia) and phosphorus (phosphates).
 Chlorine is, in fact, the best algaecide.
 Adding additional algaecides is, at best, redundant.
 Unfortunately, algaecides of all kinds leave behind long-term byproducts.
 Sodium bromide leaves behind bromates, a known carcinogen.
 Ammonia-based algaecides leave behind nitrogen compounds that are actually food for future algae and are a large source of chlorine demand (see combined chlorine).
 So the traditional “kill it hard, and kill it again until it stops coming back” method is inefficient (and often, insufficient).

-Our method works because chlorine kills the algae once, which releases its micronutrients into the water.
-CPR Phosphate remover binds to the phosphates and removes them from water, so they are taken out of the equation.
-Phosphates are just one of a few essential nutrients algae need to reproduce, but removing them can significantly slow the reproduction rate of a future generation.
+Our method works because chlorine kills the algae once, which releases phosphates into the water.
+CPR removes them from water, so they are taken out of the equation.
 To be clear, CPR is not an algaecide or algaestat.
 It simply removes an inert nutrient–phosphates–from water.
 In doing so, we can reduce eutrophication, and this procedure is highly effective at flipping a green pool to a clean pool.